PEASEC/A-novel-data-augmentation-generation-approach-for-long-and-short-text-classifiers/readme.md

 Example usage in the Jupyter notebook: `/notebooks/textgen_demo.ipynb`

-For augmenting the data run function apply_filtering():
+For filtering the data run function apply_filtering():

 ```python
 """